IntersectMBO/plutus/plutus-metatheory/src/Builtin/Signature.lagda.md

 ```

-   A `SigTy (0 ∔ tn ≣ tn) at A` is a type that expects the total number of
+   A `SigTy (0 ∔ tn ≣ tn) (0 ∔ at ≣ at) A` is a type that expects the total number of
    type arguments `tn` and the total number of term arguments `at`.

-## Conversion from a Signature to a SigType
+Every type obtained from a Signature σ using sig2type is a SigType.

 ```
     sig2SigTy⇒ : ∀{n⋆ n♯}{tt : ℕ}